Testing a participant of a dementia study at Imperial College London's School of Public Health

 Studies may vary from simple questionnaires to clinical trials investigating new preventative treatments.
 Those on the register will be given full details of each study and will have time to consider whether they would like to get involved.
 You are under no obligation to take part in any study just because you have agreed to be on the register.

 An observational study examining changes in cognition over time, and how we can best identify these at an early stage.
-Involves a medical health check, physical and neurological examinations and cognitive assessments.
+The Sub-study Involved a medical health check, physical and neurological examinations and cognitive assessments.
+Enrolment ended in 2018.
+The purpose was to investigate what measures of cognition, everyday functions, & a range of biological imaging and epidemiological data best predict the worsening of these measurements, due to Alzheimer’s disease (AD).
+Volunteers who have consented to join the CHARIOT register are invited to participate in our research studies.

 World Wide FINGERS